RobertDorazio/MultispeciesOccupancy/README.md

 2. fitting this model and its latent-factor approximation to the simulated data

-2. fitting a multivariate probit regression model to the matrix of simulated species occurrences
+3. fitting a multivariate probit regression model to the matrix of simulated species occurrences

+4. fitting the two multi-species occupancy models to the Tibetan Plateau data

 The following publication contains a complete description of these models and the MCMC algorithms used to fit them.